2018 Trafford Metropolitan Borough Council election

 The 2018 Trafford Metropolitan Borough Council election to elect members of Trafford Metropolitan Borough Council in England took place on 3 May 2018.
 This was on the same day as other local elections.

 One third of the council stood for election, with each successful candidate serving a four-year term of office, expiring in 2022.
 The Conservative Party held overall control of the council going into the election but lost 5 seats, with Labour holding the larger number of councillors, meaning the council entered a state of no overall control.

-After the election, the composition of the council was: